-Outside the dojo, Nick Sensei is a professor of Somatic Psychology at California Institute of Integral Studies, an author of both fiction and nonfiction, and a speaker and educator whose work explores the intersections of embodiment, diversity, creativity, and transformative learning.
+Outside the dojo, Nick Sensei is a professor of Somatic Psychology at California Institute of Integral Studies, an author of both fiction and nonfiction, and a speaker and educator on the intersections of embodiment, diversity, creativity, and transformative learning.
 For more about Nick Sensei’s approach to Aikido, see this 2011 interview and this 2020 interview.

 AZZIA WALKER SENSEI, 4th dan, is co-founder and manager of the Aiki Arts Center, and the instructor for our Friday evening classes.

 Azzia Sensei studied philosophy at U.C.
 Berkeley.
-In between teaching twelve-year-olds how to throw giants, she works in sales at SCS Global Services, an environmental standard-holding company.
+When she’s not at the dojo, she works in sales at SCS Global Services, an environmental standard-holding company.

 Check out this interview with Azzia Sensei for more about her approach to Aikido and teaching.